Stable high-order cubature formulas for experimental data: Introduction

 In one dimension ($q=1$) the construction of CFs---usually referred to as \emph{quadrature formulas (QFs)}---is dominated by the idea of interpolating the data (by a polynomial) and exactly integrating the polynomial then.
 Equidistant data points lead to Newton--Cotes, Chebyshev points to Clenshaw--Curtis and roots of Jacobi polynomials to Gauss--Jacobi rules \cite{clenshaw1960method,gautschi1997numerical,krylov2006approximate,davis2007methods,trefethen2008gauss,brass2011quadrature,glaubitz2020shock}.
-These QFs can also be used to construct CFs for certain higher dimensional domains ($q > 1$) and weight functions, resulting in (generalized) Cartesian product rules \cite{davis2007methods}.
+These QFs can also be used to construct CFs for certain higher-dimensional domains ($q > 1$) and weight functions, resulting in (generalized) Cartesian product rules \cite{davis2007methods}.

-Other approaches to construct CFs include minimal CFs, that are designed to be exact for (algebraic or trigonometric) polynomials of high degree using as few data points as possible; minimum-norm CFs, which are based on the idea to minimize the norm of the cubature error considered as a linear functional; and number-theoretical CFs, essentially derived from the ideas of Diophantine appproximation and equidistribution modulo $1$.
+Other approaches to construct CFs include minimal CFs, that are designed to be exact for (algebraic or trigonometric) polynomials of high degree using as few data points as possible; minimum-norm CFs, which are based on the idea to minimize the norm of the cubature error considered as a linear functional; and number-theoretical CFs, essentially derived from the ideas of Diophantine approximation and equidistribution modulo $1$.
 We refer to a rich body of literature \cite{haber1970numerical,stroud1971approximate,cools1997constructing,krommer1998computational,cools2003encyclopaedia,davis2007methods} and references therein.
 Of course, this list is by no means exhaustive.
-Another important class of CFs are Monte Carlo (MC) and quasi Monte Carlo (QMC) methods \cite{metropolis1949monte,caflisch1998monte,dick2013high}.
-In these, the data points are random samples (uniformly distributed over $\Omega$) or correspond to partially or fully deterministic low-discrepency sequences.\footnote{These are supposed to enhance uniformity of the data points.} All of these methods have their own advantages and pitfalls.
+Another important class of CFs is Monte Carlo (MC) and quasi-Monte Carlo (QMC) methods \cite{metropolis1949monte,caflisch1998monte,dick2013high}.
+In these, the data points are random samples (uniformly distributed over $\Omega$) or correspond to partially or fully deterministic low-discrepancy sequences.\footnote{These are supposed to enhance uniformity of the data points.} All of these methods have their own advantages and disadvantages.
 Yet, it should be stressed that most of the above formulas require a specific distribution of the data points.

+There are also several optimization strategies for computing high-order CFs \cite{taylor2000algorithm,taylor2007cardinal,ryu2015extensions,jakeman2018generation,keshavarzzadeh2018numerical}.
+These strategies typically rely on the ability to have full flexibility in placing data points inside the domain $\Omega$.

 In many applications, however, it is impractical---if not even impossible---to obtain data to fit a known CF \cite{wilson1970discrete,hoge1980oil,reeger2020approximate}.
 For instance, experimental measurements are often performed at equidistant or even scattered locations.
 Furthermore, in some applications, numerical integration is a follow-up to some other task (e.\,g.\ numerically solving PDEs).
 In such a situation, it is not reasonable to require data points that are specific to a certain CF. The present work is therefore concerned with the construction of stable and high-order CF for general sets of data points.